2tracks/UCFDMilestoneProject/README.md

 <br>

 I tested the Resume Website with the Chrome Webdeveloper tools and in addition I pushed it to my Github repository and used GitHub Pages to view and test the website on my phone.
+For the form on the contact page I used the \formdump.codeinstitute.net\ to make sure every field is correct.

 <br>